 12 - 15 years

 The wiry coat of the Border Terrier should be kept in a natural state for show-bound dogs.
-Weekly brushing and occasional hand-stripping of the coat will help keep the weather-resistant coat in the best condition.
-Baths are only necessary on an as-needed basis as their coat releases dirt and debris.
+Weekly brushing and occasional hand stripping will help keep the weather-resistant coat in its best condition.
+Baths are necessary only as needed, as the coat releases dirt and debris naturally.

-Trimming nails regularly will help prevent painful splitting, cracking, or breaks.
-Terriers may be sensitive about having their paws touched, so get him used to it early.
+Trimming nails regularly will help prevent painful splitting, cracking, or a broken nail.
+Terriers may be sensitive about having their paws touched, so get your Border Terrier used to it early.

 Common Health Issues